 Healthy Bones and Muscles

-Mineral magnesium removes muscle pains, keeps all the muscle tissues healthy and strong, but also it can prevent diabetes and anxiety.
+Mineral magnesium removes muscle pains.
+It keeps all the muscle tissues healthy and strong, and it can also prevent diabetes and anxiety.
 Vitamin K in raspberries protects the guinea pig’s bones and keeps them strong and healthy.
 Also, if the guinea pig gets hurt, the wounds will heal faster with the help of this vitamin.

 Healthy Cardiovascular System